tvarchive/optimusTemplate/Readme.md

 Suppose you have 5 feature files in your project and 5 devices connected, now in
 `Fragmentation`: All 5 features will run on all 5 devices.
 ![](http://i.imgur.com/dGtTjEY.jpg)
-`Distributuion`: one feature will run on each device.
+`Distributuion`: one feature will run on one device.
 ![](http://i.imgur.com/7AhgPzi.jpg)